amathxbt/miden-zk-primitives/README.md

 ```

 ---

-## ✅ Can the Miden team and other teams use it?

-**Yes.** The repository is public, well-documented, and CI-clean:
+ The repository is public, well-documented, and CI-clean:

 - **GitHub:** https://github.com/amathxbt/miden-zk-primitives
 - **CI:** All 5 jobs green on every push to `main`